neburtron/Lord-Game/README.md

 # Lord-Game

+NOTE - If anything is broken go back to the version from around the 7th.
+It should work, but I changed some stuff and haven't tested everything out to verify that I have in fact fixed everything.
+I made a new branch to preserve a working version of the game and just merged it since it's been a while since and it seems like it works fine overall.

 This project is hugely inspired by the game Sort the Court, a story-based, no-stakes, relaxing game where you are tasked with being the king, and responding yes or no to people asking for your rulings.
 This project replaces that binary choice with a textbox.
 The current build goes through the first turn, and I'll be honest, right now, it's basically just a chatbot.
 This is a chatbot I've spent a lot of time working on and writing in such a way that it can be expanded, and I have no intention to stop any point soon.
 Unless I die in a freak accident, it's not going to stay another lame chatbot.

 One of the four core parts of the core gameplay loop are implemented in some working state, conversation.py and the stuff that it needs to work.
 That's the bit where the user interacts with the game.
 It needs work, and I'm currently working on making it better and less of a chatbot through changing the format it writes in, giving it access to a set of commands, giving it a bunch more info + editing the prompts, etc. That's alongside some other QOL + other changes.